ksauby/ioos.github.io/_docs/index.md

 ### **IOOS SOS Guidelines**
+**This convention has been deprecated due to IOOS’ transition from the OGC SOS/SWE suite of standards to ERDDAP for in situ data dissemination.
+All relevant guidance in this standard has been superceded as of the 2020-01-10 publication date of the [IOOS Metadata Profile 1.2](https://ioos.github.io/ioos-metadata/).
+Please refer to the IOOS Metadata Profile for current guidance.**
 The IOOS SOS Guidelines document the technical specifications, guidelines, templates, and tests essential for configuration and deployment of an IOOS DMAC-compliant SOS server.
 The IOOS SOS is a profile of the OGC Sensor Web Enablement (SWE) Sensor Observation Service (SOS) v1.0.
 The SOS Guidelines site includes the technical specifications of the IOOS SOS Web Service Description Document (WSDD), response templates for IOOS SOS operations (GetCapabilities, DescribeSensor, GetObservation), and a compliance test suite description.
 * [IOOS SOS Application Profile Overview](https://ioos.github.io/sos-guidelines/)
 * [IOOS SOS 1.0 Web Service Description Document](https://ioos.github.io/sos-guidelines/sos-wsdd-1-0.html)